getfem/getfem/doc/sphinx/source/project/libdesc_interface.rst

 Interface with scripts languages (Python, Scilab and Matlab)
 ------------------------------------------------------------

-A simplified interface of |gf| is provided, so that it is possible to use getfem in other languages.
+A simplified (but rather complete) interface of |gf| is provided, so that it is possible to use getfem in some script languages.

 Description
 ^^^^^^^^^^^